SQream/sqream_docs/statistics/index.rst

 Usage Note
 ==========

-The Statistics operation does not support the following column data types:
+Gathering statistics does not support the following column data types:

 * ``TEXT``
 * ``NUMERIC``